 The Movies for Grownups Screening Program premiered in 2012 with 20 screenings of Hope Springs, starring Meryl Streep.
-It has grown to a nationwide program reaching thousands of movie fans.
-In 2018 more than 800 screenings of 31 feature films in 180 communities reached 100,000 audience members.
+It has since grown to a nationwide program reaching thousands of movie fans.
+In 2018 more than 900 screenings of 31 feature films in over 180 communities reached more than 100,000 audience members.

 Movies for Grownups’ films are selected by AARP’s entertainment critics to spotlight actors, directors and writers 50 and older who create stories that showcase grownup experiences.
-From history-making blockbusters like Black Panther to historical dramas such as On the Basis of Sex, Movies for Grownups films appeal to a wide range of interests and tastes.
-Screenings have included such movies as the comedy Book Club with Jane Fonda and Diane Keaton, period piece Victoria & Abdul starring Judi Dench, and Samuel L. Jackson’s action thriller The Hitman’s Bodyguard.
+From history-making blockbusters like Black Panther to popular dramas such as the movie adaption of Downton Abbey, Movies for Grownups films appeal to a wide range of interests and tastes.
+Screenings have included such movies as the comedy Poms with Diane Keaton, Elton John’s musical biopic Rocketman, and Samuel L. Jackson’s 2019 update of the action film Shaft.

 If you have any questions, email email@example.com.